arshad2117/Wikipedia-crawler/README.md

 # Wikipedia-crawler
-A python script which crawls wikipedia depth wise
+A python script which can crawl wikipedia depth-wise and breadth-wise